 The emphasis on due process rights of accused students is in line with the interim policies of the Department of Education under the Trump administration and Secretary DeVos.
 In addition, documents recently leaked that appeared to propose changes to Title IX regulations that aim to further solidify the assurance of due process rights in college and university sexual assault cases.

 Our New Haven, Connecticut, Title IX Law Firm Can Help You

-At Duffy Law, our Title IX attorneys know that the law must protect the rights of both alleged victims of sexual assaults and accused students.
+At Duffy Law, our highly experienced Title IX and Conduct Code attorneys know that the law must protect the rights of both alleged victims of sexual assaults and accused students.
 We also know that the policies regarding the already complex Title IX law are changing, and schools do not always keep up.
-If you stand accused of sexual assault at college, speak with our attorneys to learn how they may help uphold your due process rights.
+If you stand accused of sexual assault at college, speak with our lawyers to learn how they may help uphold your due process rights.
 Call (203) 946-2000 or contact us online today.